tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 2. Configure syslog-ng tool as per your requirement by editing the file,
 	> vim /etc/syslog-ng/syslog-ng.conf

+3. Now there are three main components to syslog-ng configuration tool.
+4. -

-1. Now there are three main components to syslog-ng configuration tool Append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`
+Append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`

-. let's begin with understanding why we need logs and how the logging system works . then introduction of ELK and after that the need of ELK stack 5 ELK set-up in swarm and how swarm works
+~~. let's begin with understanding why we need logs and how the logging system works~~ . then introduction of ELK and after that the need of ELK stack 5 ELK set-up in swarm and how swarm works